jdan/thatjdanisso.cool/articles/2019-04-13-programming-languages.md

 - We introduce "Excite" which adds exclamation points to expressions.
 - We introduce "Append," which also contains expressions in its definition - two of 'em in fact!

-Let's start off by creating an **evaluator** to operate "String" expressions.
+Let's start off by creating an **evaluator** to operate on "String" expressions.

 ```js
 function evaluate(node) {